Viewport daemon, relay, and hosted runtime are available in alpha. Surfaces may change.

 Organizations and teams

-The Viewport tenant model is single-database, row-level, with workspace as the tenant.
+The Viewport tenant model is single-database, row-level, with workspace as the organization tenant.
 Users are global.
 Memberships are explicit.
-Teams are org-local groups.
-Every customer-data row carries a workspace_id and is filtered through a global tenant scope at the database layer.
+Teams are org-local work scopes.
+Every customer-data row carries a workspace_id; team-scoped product data also carries a team_id and is filtered through the active team context.

-If you've used Slack: same shape.
+If you've used Slack or Vercel: same shape.
 One person, many workspaces, each workspace is a hard wall.
+Inside that wall, a team is the scope you choose before creating workflows, reviewing artifacts, or attaching context.

 The shape